-PARCA); to all Users in aggregate, no higher than the quantity of the Obligated Exit Capacity at that NTS Exit Point, this application will be satisfied by utilising existing system capability determined after consideration of any accepted reduction requests.
-Capacity substitution and/or funded investment will not be considered as a means to satisfying existing Obligated Exit Capacity obligations.

-- 51. Where an application is received that requires the release of capacity in excess of the Obligated Exit Capacity, i.e. Incremental Obligated Exit Capacity, analysis is undertaken to determine what capacity exchange rate would be required to satisfy the Incremental Exit Capacity requirement without the need for investment.
-Capacity substitution will be determined by assessing the flow patterns that can be accommodated by the enhanced network; i.e. without increasing the risk of capacity constraint management actions being required. - 52.
+- 52. The substitution analysis will be assessed in accordance with the physical capability of the enhanced network including that of the recipient NTS Exit Point local infrastructure.
+For example, where physical limits exist on the maximum flows that may be achieved at an NTS Exit Point, no substitution that could take flows above this physical maximum will be allowed. - 53.
+Where an application is received for capacity at an NTS Exit Point that would take the total Exit Capacity allocated (plus any incremental capacity reserved via a PARCA); to all Users in aggregate, no higher than the quantity of the Obligated Exit Capacity at that NTS Exit Point, this application will be satisfied by utilising existing system capability determined after consideration of any accepted reduction requests.
+Capacity substitution and/or funded investment will not be considered as a means to satisfying existing Obligated Exit Capacity obligations. - 54.
+Where an application is received that requires the release of capacity in excess of the Obligated Exit Capacity, i.e. Incremental Obligated Exit Capacity, analysis is undertaken to determine what capacity exchange rate would be required to satisfy the Incremental Exit Capacity requirement without the need for investment.
+Capacity substitution will be determined by assessing the flow patterns that can be accommodated by the enhanced network; i.e. without increasing the risk of capacity constraint management actions being required. - 55.
 Substitution analysis will commence by increasing the flow (in the assessment scenario) at the recipient NTS Exit Point to the level of the prevailing Obligated Exit Capacity (plus any incremental capacity reserved via a PARCA).
-This shall be repeated for all NTS Exit Points as identified in paragraph 47. - 53.
-Flow will be adjusted at the least interactive ASEP to maintain a supply / demand balance. - 54.
-Substitution analysis will continue by increasing the flow (in the assessment scenario) at the recipient NTS Exit Point by the level of the required Incremental Obligated Exit Capacity rounded up to the nearest 0.01GWh/d. - 55.
+This shall be repeated for all NTS Exit Points as identified in paragraph 50. - 56.
+Flow will be adjusted at the least interactive ASEP to maintain a supply / demand balance. - 57.
+Substitution analysis will continue by increasing the flow (in the assessment scenario) at the recipient NTS Exit Point by the level of the required Incremental Obligated Exit Capacity rounded up to the nearest 0.01GWh/d. - 58.
 The Non-incremental Obligated Exit Capacity will be reduced at the donor NTS Exit Point.
-Where this impacts on flow, rebalancing will be undertaken as in paragraph 53. - 56.
-The Non-incremental Obligated Exit Capacity at the donor NTS Exit Point will progressively be reduced until either: - the Incremental Obligated Exit Capacity requirement is satisfied; or - all Substitutable Capacity has been substituted; or - further capacity cannot be substituted without exceeding an exchange rate of 3:1. - 57.
-After all Substitutable Capacity has been used, any unsatisfied Incremental Obligated Exit Capacity will be considered with the next donor NTS Exit Point.
-Donor NTS Exit Points will be considered in accordance with paragraphs 32 to 41.
-Further donor NTS Exit Points will be considered until the criteria in paragraph 56 is satisfied at which point the next recipient NTS Exit Point shall be considered. - 58.
-The reduction step sizes in paragraphs 55 and 56 will be determined by the individual analyst bearing in mind the need to minimise the number of analysis steps and to identify the optimum reduction quantity to satisfy the incremental request, e.g. in respect of a large increment, all the Substitutable Capacity at one or more donor NTS Exit Points may be reduced in one step.
-The reduction quantity will be a multiple of 0.01GWh/d19.
+Where this impacts on flow, rebalancing will be undertaken as in paragraph 56. - 59.
+The Non-incremental Obligated Exit Capacity at the donor NTS Exit Point will progressively be reduced until either: - the Incremental Obligated Exit Capacity requirement is satisfied; or - all Substitutable Capacity has been substituted; or - further capacity cannot be substituted without exceeding an exchange rate of 3:1.